-This report summarises the findings, conclusions and recommendations of an international peer review of the VLAG Graduate School undertaken in June 2015.
+This report summarises the findings, conclusions and recommendations of an international peer review of the VLAG graduate school undertaken in June 2015.
 The peer review covered the period between 2009 and 2014.

-The assessment of VLAG and its chair groups (WU) and research lines (UM) was based on and weighted according to the rationale explained in annex 1.
+The assessment of VLAG and its chair groups (WU) and Research Lines (UM) was based on and weighted according to the rationale explained in annex 1.
 This means that the performance of the groups was benchmarked against the performances of other groups in the global arena of comparable disciplines.
-The conclusions, as presented in chapters 4 and 5 of this report, follow the structure and the criteria which are formulated in the Terms of Reference (annex 1).
-Chapter 4 gives an impression of the performance of the Graduate School VLAG and Chapters 5 and 6 elaborate on the performances of its individual research groups, at both WU and UM.
+The conclusions, as presented in chapters 4 and 5 of this report, follow the structure and the criteria which are formulated in the Terms of Reference, annex 1.
+Chapter 4 gives an impression of the performance of the graduate school VLAG and Chapters 5 and 6 elaborate on the performances of its individual research groups, of both WU and NUTRIM.